KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

-- Add button to convert code from the core code block
+- Convert code from the core code block
+- Convert code from SyntaxHighlighter Evolved

 = 1.1.0 =
 - Add filters to hook into output